VSCodium/vscodium/DOCS.md

 ## <a id="extensions-marketplace"></a>Extensions + Marketplace

+### <a id="howto-openvsx-marketplace"></a>How to use the OpenVSX Marketplace

-The `product.json` file is set up to use [open-vsx.org](https://open-vsx.org/) as extension gallery, which has an [adapter](https://github.com/eclipse/openvsx/wiki/Using-Open-VSX-in-VS-Code) to the Marketplace API used by VS Code.
+By default the `product.json` file is set up to use [open-vsx.org](https://open-vsx.org/) as extension gallery, which has an [adapter](https://github.com/eclipse/openvsx/wiki/Using-Open-VSX-in-VS-Code) to the Marketplace API used by VS Code.
 Since that is a rather new project, you will likely miss some extensions you know from the VS Code Marketplace.
 You have the following options to obtain such missing extensions:

 * Ask the extension maintainers to publish to [open-vsx.org](https://open-vsx.org/) in addition to the VS Code Marketplace.
 The publishing process is documented in the [Open VSX Wiki](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions).
 * Create a pull request to [this repository](https://github.com/open-vsx/publish-extensions) to have the [@open-vsx](https://github.com/open-vsx) service account publish the extensions for you.